-It’s been eight years since the last Narnia movie, and to be honest, many of us have been hoping they would just let sleeping lions lie.
+It’s been a decade since the last Narnia movie, and to be honest, many of us have been hoping they would just let sleeping lions lie.
 But The Silver Chair has been confirmed… and the future is looking very confusing.

 Producer Mark Gordon shocked us all by announcing that The Silver Chair will reboot the series.
 “It’s all going to be a brand new franchise.
 All original.
 All original characters, different directors, and an entire new team that this is coming from.”
 And none of the old cast.

 With the rights for The Silver Chair passing from studio to studio — first Disney, then Walden Media, and now The Mark Gordon Company — this is just another step in Narnia’s confusing journey to screen.

 The Lion, the Witch and the Wardrobe is quite unanimously considered the best and most accurate adaptation of the three Narnia films.
 But Prince Caspian followed, and while fans still enjoyed it either despite or because of its innovations to the original story, it made a disastrously small amount of money.
 So much so, that it brought about the end of Disney’s involvement with the franchise.

 Then came The Voyage of the Dawn Treader, produced by Walden Media, and despite a few memorable moments, it felt like a nail in Narnia’s coffin.
 The badly-put-together Voyage felt like a confirmation that there would be no more sequels.
 It just wasn’t good enough.